Keehyuklee/TwoButtons/README.md

 # TwoButtons

-This project is to build two buttons that display tooltips when user click them.
+This project is to build two buttons that display tooltips when a user click them.

 # Steps to run